 The most reliable way to test each step in an adhesion process (i.e. surface quality testing of materials from suppliers, validating surface activation steps, verifying coating uniformity, etc.) is to use production-level contact angle measurements.
 This simple test gives Quality Engineers more quantitative data regarding the state of their material surfaces in a production setting than they have ever been able to gather through other means.

-To learn more about how surfaces at the molecular level affect production outcomes, download our free eBook, “Checklist: Adhesion Failure Root-Cause Analysis for Manufacturers.”
+To learn more about how surfaces at the molecular level affect production outcomes, download our free eBook, “Electronics Manufacturing: The Complete Guide to Implementing a New Approach to Increase Quality.”
 This guide walks you through discovering the places in your adhesion process you might have overlooked and what you can do to make sure every variable is accounted for.